Asad-Shamna/rock_paper_scissors/README.md

-# rock_paper_scissors
+# Rock Paper Scissors Game

-Download your starter folder.
+Download a zip folder to start developing a game with HTML, CSS and JavaScript.